Vox in Rama: Contents

-The bull describes in detail the initiation rites of the sect, claiming that the potential initiate is first approached by a mysterious toad as large as a dog.
+The decretal describes in detail the initiation rites of the sect, claiming that the potential initiate is first approached by a mysterious toad as large as a dog.
 Shortly afterwards an emaciated pale man would appear, whom the initiate would kiss and thereby forget all memory of the Catholic faith.
 Members of the sect would then meet for a meal.
 When the meal had ended, the sect would arise and a statue of a black cat would come to life, walking backwards with its tail erect.
 First the new initiate and then the master of the sect would kiss the cat on the buttocks.

-After the ritual was completed, the bull claims that the candles in the room would be extinguished and the sect would engage in wild orgies which were sometimes homosexual in nature.
+After the ritual was completed, the decretal claims that the candles in the room would be extinguished and the sect would engage in wild orgies which were sometimes homosexual in nature.
 Once the candles are re-lit, a man from a dark corner of the room “comes forth from the loins upward, shining like the sun.
 His lower part is shaggy like a cat.”
 After a brief litany-like dialogue between the cat and the cult members, the meeting ends.

 Gregory also claims that the sect committed various crimes against the Eucharist:

 In conclusion, Gregory condemns the practice and calls upon the religious and secular authorities in the diocese to take action against the cult's participants.